chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Search for an Item

 Use the **Search data bag items** bar to find an item from the list of data bag items.
-Entering the name of an item in the search bar returns data bag items matching your search criteria.
+Entering the name of an item in the search bar returns data bag items that match your search criteria.

 {{< figure src="/images/automate/create-data-bag-item-button.png" alt="Search Data Bag Item Bar">}}